Here is when the Christmas lights will be switched on in Portsmouth this year

 What time does it begin and end?

-Festivities will start at 4pm next Thursday and will finish will the lights being switched on at 6pm, so it is not a late night for families planning on attending.
+Festivities will start at 4pm this Thursday and will finish will the lights being switched on at 6pm, so it is not a late night for families planning on attending.

 It also gives you time to get home from work and get changed if you are heading down to the event.